-All of this culminated in one of the most traumatic, stressful experiences of my life last summer … when I had to have a quarter-sized basil cell skin cancer removed from my right cheek.
-It had been there for awhile, and for reasons I still can’t fathom, a previous dermatologist had told me to simply “watch it.”
+All of this culminated in one of the most traumatic, stressful experiences of my life last summer … when I had to have a quarter-sized basal cell skin cancer removed from my right cheek.
+It had been there for a while, and for reasons I still can’t fathom, a previous dermatologist had told me to simply “watch it.”
 As it continued to grow, I got more and more concerned … knowing it would eventually have to come off … and the idea of scarring on my face terrified me.
-The surgeon at my new dermatologist’s office assured me that it would be fine, he would send me to a plastic surgeon he would trust with his own face to close it up and, yes, I would have a scar but nothing makeup wouldn’t easily cover.
+The surgeon at my new dermatologist’s office assured me that it would be fine.
+He would send me to a plastic surgeon he would trust with his own face to close it up and, yes, I would have a scar but nothing makeup wouldn’t easily cover.

 When I went back to get the stiches taken out a week later, the nurse ripped a hole in the wound during the removal process … and to make a really long and stressful story short, I was left with a big, gaping hole in my face as the scar healed.
 Or didn’t heal, as the case may be.

 I had tanned my whole life, risked my health my whole life, because I had thought a tan made me “prettier.”
 And now I might be scarred for life … on an area of my body I could hardly hide: my face.